JackLiuyiyao/JackLiuyiyao/README.md

 # Hi, I'm Jack Liu 👋

-I'm a Computer Science student at the University of Michigan (graduating May 2025), passionate about software engineering, backend systems, and AI.
+I'm a Computer Science student at the University of Michigan (graduating May 2025), passionate about software engineering and AI.
+I'm known for my ability to rapidly learn new technologies, tackle complex problems, and stay highly motivated in fast-paced environments.

 ## 🚀 Projects
 - **[Insta485: Photo Sharing Web App](https://github.com/JackLiuyiyao/client-side-instagram)**